 Jan Millward offers a variety of ways to mark this month of Remembrance – as well as making gifts for Christmas, enjoying Bonfire Night and getting creative with Diwali celebrations – while adhering to any new restrictions you might be facing…

-With everyone no doubt worried about the second wave of coronavirus, it is our job to keep a sense of normality as well as seasonality for our residents.
+With everyone no doubt worried about the second wave of coronavirus, it is our job to maintain a sense of normality, as well as seasonality for our residents.

 SO WHAT CAN WE DO?

-DIY Service: You could organise your own service of remembrance, put up displays of handmade poppies – these are lovely – and reminisce about the old songs associated with wartime.
+DIY Remembrance Service: You could organise your own service of remembrance, put up displays of handmade poppies (these are lovely), and reminisce about the old songs associated with wartime.
 Ask your local Royal British Legion branch to give you your own poppy box to take round to your residents.

 While there may not be so many large organised events this year, that doesn’t stop you making a guy and treating your residents to a luxury hot chocolate, while staff have fun outside their windows with sparklers.
-Reminisce about Catherine wheels, rockets and bangers and make a hearty vegetable soup for supper which residents can drink in cups, around a bonfire outside in the care home garden, if it isn’t too cold.
+Reminisce about Catherine wheels, rockets and bangers and make a hearty vegetable soup for supper which residents can drink out of cups, sitting around a bonfire in the care home garden – if it isn’t too cold!

 DARE I MENTION CHRISTMAS?